gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 The whole project building took me about one month of work.
 We met together a couple of times and I finally came to his house to install the final product/system.
-I learned a lot about programming custom user interfaces and video recognition.
+I learned a lot about video recognition and programming custom user interfaces.
 I also learned how to talk and exchange ideas with a client about how he wanted things to be.
 It is not always easy as I sometimes would not have made the same choices if I was building it for myself, but I listened to his wills and ideas.
 I also did a great job at keeping a change log every time I added something to the software in order to keep track of what I was doing and give my client some updates.